vesoft-inc/nebula-docker-compose/README.md

 **Note**: We can see that the exposed port mapped to 3699 of the `nebula-docker-compose_graphd_1` container is 3699.

-# Checking the Cluster Data and Logs
+## Checking the Cluster Data and Logs

-All services data and logs of **Nebula Graph** are stored in your local directories `nebula-docker-compose/data` and `nebula-docker-compose/logs` respectively.
+All services data and logs of **Nebula Graph** are stored in the `nebula-docker-compose/data` and `nebula-docker-compose/logs` directories respectively.

 The structure of the directories is as follows: